- Religion and Philosophy

 Jon Bon Jovi

-Jon Bon Jovi—3/2/1962—aka John Francis Bongiovi Jr., is best known as the founder and lead singer of the New Jersey based hair metal group Bon Jovi.
+Jon Bon Jovi—3/2/1962—or John Francis Bongiovi Jr., is best known as the founder and lead singer of the New Jersey based hair metal group Bon Jovi.
 Jon has done outstanding work in community service, has acted in both movies and TV, and has been a big Democratic political supporter.
-He is determined to help the unfortunate and is very generous with both his time and money, as most Pisceans are.
-Jon is also known for his strong family ethic, and is still married to his High School sweetheart Dorothea Hurley, with whom he has 4 children.
+He is determined to help the unfortunate, and is very generous, with both his time and money.
+Jon is also known for his strong family ethic, and is still married to his high school sweetheart Dorothea Hurley, with whom he has 4 children.

-Jon was born in Perth Amboy NJ, and both his parents were former Marines.
+Jon was born in Perth Amboy, NJ, and both his parents were former Marines.
 Jon was constantly skipping school to play guitar, and was already doing so in clubs by the time he was 16, still using his real name, Jon Bongiovi.
 Jon finally got a recording contract from Mercury Records in 1983, and tapped David Bryan, Alec John Such, Tico Torres, and Richie Sambora to form the band Bon Jovi.
-They became a well known international act by the late 1980’s, with their breakthrough album Slippery When Wet, and their New Jersey album was just as popular.
+They became a well known international act by the late 1980’s, with their breakthrough album Slippery When Wet.

 Jon Bon Jovi's Singing and Acting Attempts